- Every child between the ages of 5-18 who auditions receives a role

 - Completed Cast Registration Checklist must be turned in prior to receiving script

+Audition appointments will be accepted after August 1.
 To schedule an appointment for an audition, send an email request with your name, age, and phone number to firstname.lastname@example.org.
 You will receive a reply with your appointment time.
-Auditions for Aladdin Jr. will take place by appointment on Tuesday, May 22 from 5:00-9:00 p.m.
+Auditions for Madagascar Jr. will take place by appointment on Saturday, August 18 from 2:00-7:00 p.m.
 Audition appointments will be filled on a first-come, first-served basis.

 PREPARING FOR AN AUDITION